AlbanESIEE/BPA-DE2--Digital-Electronics-/project1/test/README.md

 Insert descriptive text and schematic(s) of your implementation.

-Here is a schematics of the project implementation we designed with EasyEda.
+>Here is a schematics of the project implementation we designed with `EasyEda`.
 ![project](https://user-images.githubusercontent.com/114081879/203870031-c122c04f-a4bb-45ab-9847-a770181ee708.svg)

 ## Software description